src-bin/substrate-docs/www/src-bin.com/substrate/manual/getting-started/bootstrapping.md

 This program doesn't need any input except during its first run in which you'll be prompted for your root access key.

-When this program exits, you should commit `root-modules/deploy/` to version control.
+When this program exits, you should commit `modules/deploy/` and `root-modules/deploy/` to version control.
 It is safe to re-run this program at any time.

 <section class="table">
     <section id="previous">